danishayman/FireExtinguisherTrackingSystem/ExpiryNotifications/README.md

 ```

 If this table is not found, the application will fall back to using the `DateServiced` column in the `FireExtinguishers` table.
+-THIS TABLE IS NOT NEEDED FOR IT TO RUN

 ## Service Follow-up Process